Equivariant Elliptic Cohomology and Mapping Stacks: Codescent for quasi-constant maps

 The commutativity of the external triangle with edge $h'$ follows from the fact that the image of $h$ must be contained in the closure of the image of $f$.
 In order to conclude we need to show that $h'$ factors through $U$

 This is easy to check.
-Indeed as $U$ and $\overline{U}$ are schemes, we can replace $\mathrm{Aff}(E)$ with $S^1$ and think in terms of loop spaces.
-It is a consequence of Zariski codescent for the loop space that if $\gamma: S^1 \to \overline{U}$ is a loop, and $U \subset \overline{U}$ is an open subset, then the following two facts are equivalent \begin{enumerate} \item The fiber product $S^1 \times_{\overline{U}}U$ is non-empty \item The loop $\gamma$ factors through $U$ \end{enumerate} By construction, the first condition is satisfied in our case.
-Thus $h'$ factors through $U$, and this concludes the proof. \end{proof}
+Indeed as $U$ and $\overline{U}$ are schemes, we can replace $\mathrm{Aff}(E)_K$ with $S^1_K$ and think in terms of loop spaces.
+It is a consequence of Zariski codescent for the loop space that if $\gamma: S^1_K \to \overline{U}$ is a loop, and $U \subset \overline{U}$ is an affine open subset, then the following two facts are equivalent \begin{enumerate} \item The fiber product $S^1_K \times_{\overline{U}}U$ is non-empty \item The loop $\gamma$ factors through $U$ \end{enumerate} By construction, the first condition is satisfied in our case.
+Thus $h'$ factors through $U$, and this implies that $h$ also factors through $U$.
+As a consequence $f$ factors also through $U$, and this concludes the proof. \end{proof}

 Proposition \ref{affinization} has the following useful consequence.

 \begin{corollary} Let $X$ be a variety, and let $\Zar{X}$ denote its small Zariski site. \begin{enumerate} \item The assignment mapping an open subset $ U \in \Zar{X}$ to the stack of quasi-constant maps $\Mapo{E}{U} \in \dStk$ defines a cosheaf on $\Zar{X}$